Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Experimental Results

 \subsubsection{\bf Phoneme Recognition}

 The TIMIT dataset \cite{garofolo1993timit} is a classical benchmark used for phoneme recognition tasks.
 In this dataset, each utterance contains 16-bit speech waveforms sampled at 16 kHz, along with time-aligned orthographic, phonetic, and word transcriptions.
 We extract 39-dim Mel-frequency cepstral coefficients (MFCCs) \cite{davis1980comparison} from the raw audio waveforms and use them as input to our neural network-based classifier.
-To facilitate comparison with other baseline models, we adhere to the network and training configurations provided by the Pytorch-Kaldi library\footnote{ Pytorch-Kaldi is publicly available at: \url{https://github.com/mravanelli/pytorch-kaldi}}.
+To facilitate comparison with other baseline models, we follow the network and training configurations provided by the Pytorch-Kaldi library\footnote{ Pytorch-Kaldi is publicly available at: \url{https://github.com/mravanelli/pytorch-kaldi}}.
 For the DMU model, we set the number of delays to $n=45$.

 As shown in Table \ref{tbl:results}\textbf{(a)}, the proposed DMU model achieves a superior PER compared to other strong baseline models.
 Specifically, with only an additional 1.39 M parameters introduced by the delay gate, the PER is reduced by 2.1\% compared to the vanilla bidirectional-RNN model.
 Furthermore, our DMU model surpasses LSTM and GRU models by 0.3\% and 0.8\%, respectively.
-These results underscore the effectiveness of the proposed delay gate in tackling the temporal credit assignment challenge.
+These results underscore the effectiveness of the proposed delay gate in tackling the challenging speech processing task.